-Selling and administrative expenses increased to 25.9% of Net sales and other revenue during the first quarter of fiscal 2024 compared to 25.0% during the first quarter of fiscal 2023.
-Excluding the impact of fuel, Selling and administrative expenses as a percentage of Net sales and other revenue increased 79 basis points.
-The increase in Selling and administrative expenses as a percentage of Net sales and other revenue was primarily attributable to an increase in operating expenses related to the ongoing development of our digital and omnichannel capabilities, Merger-related costs, higher employee costs, increased store occupancy costs and additional third-party store security services, partially offset by the benefit of productivity initiatives.
+Selling and administrative expenses increased to 25.9% 25.8% of Net sales and other revenue during the first second quarter of fiscal 2024 compared to 25.0% 25.1% during the first second quarter of fiscal 2023.
+Excluding the impact of fuel, Selling and administrative expenses as a percentage of Net sales and other revenue increased 79 41 basis points.
+The increase in Selling and administrative expenses as a percentage of Net sales and other revenue was primarily attributable to an increase in operating expenses related to the ongoing development of our digital and omnichannel capabilities, Merger-related costs, higher employee costs, increased business transformation costs and additional third-party store security services, partially offset by the benefits from our productivity initiatives.